Dry stone: Construction

-Galloway dykes consist of a base of double-wall construction or larger boulders with single-wall construction above.
+Galloway dykes consist of a base of double-wall construction or larger boulders, with single-wall construction above.
 They appear to be rickety, with many holes, which deters livestock (and people) from attempting to cross them.
-These dykes are principally found in locations with exceptionally high winds, where a solid wall might be at risk of being unsettled by the buffeting.
+These dykes are principally found in locations with exceptionally high winds, where a solid wall might be unsettled by buffeting.
 The porous nature of the wall significantly reduces wind force but takes greater skill to construct.
-They are also found in grazing areas where they are used to maximize the utility of the available stones (where ploughing was not turning up ever more stones).
+They are also found in grazing areas to maximize the utility of the available stones (where ploughing was not turning up ever more stones).